Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The hormone insulin is produced by the endocrine cells of the pancreas, called beta cells.
-In the case of an attack by the immune system of beta cells, type 1 diabetes mellitus develops.
-And if the cells are not able to produce enough insulin, talk about type 2 diabetes mellitus.
-In both cases, the level of insulin in the blood falls, which leads to a loss of the ability of tissues and organs to suck glucose.
-As Tomoko Kuwabara's research (AIST Institute, Japan) has shown, both types of diabetes can be defeated with the help of neural stem cells, which are preserved in a healthy person.
+The hormone insulin is produced by endocrine cells of the pancreas, called beta cells.
+If the immune system attacks beta cells, type 1 diabetes occurs.
+And if the cells are unable to produce enough insulin, we talk about type 2 diabetes.
+In both cases, the level of insulin in the blood drops, which leads to the loss of the ability of tissues and organs to absorb glucose.
+As research by Tomoko Kuwabara (AIST Institute, Japan) has shown, both types of diabetes can be defeated with the help of neural stem cells that are preserved in a healthy person.

-The results of the experiment showed that already two weeks after the transplantation the level of insulin in the blood of animals reached normal values, regardless of the type of diabetes mellitus.
+The results of the experiment showed that just two weeks after the transplant, the level of insulin in the animals’ blood reached normal values, regardless of the type of diabetes.